 The beginning of the walking path from Clear Ridge offers nice views of the area if you don’t forget to look back.

-The track to Montserrat Lookout isn’t obvious, so stay focus.
+The track to Montserrat Lookout isn’t obvious, so stay focused.
 You may want to upload someone’s track on a GPS if you have one.
-It’s a lot easier to find your way doing the track anti-clockwise: go right at the two signs you’ll find on your way that
+It’s a lot easier to find your way doing the track anti-clockwise: go right at the two signs you’ll find on your way that indicate the direction to the Upper Portals.
+These are the only signs you will see for a long time.

 Responsible Travel Tip: There’s a boot cleaning station at the start of the hike.
 It’s important to use it properly – even if you believe your boots are already clean.
 It can avoid spreading pests and diseases.